-Schools are strongly encouraged to inform their students and the Department of any breaches of security of student records and information.
+Schools are strongly encouraged to inform their students of any breaches of security of student records and information.
+Schools' SAIG Agreement includes a provision that they must immediately notify FSA at CPSSAIG@ed.gov when there is such a breach.
 The Department considers any breach to the security of student records and information as a demonstration of a potential lack of administrative capability.